If You Get an Email for a Financial Manager Job, It Could Be a Scam

 This is the email I got (URLs and e-mail addresses removed):

 I'm Amelin Torres.
 I'm staff manager of our Staff Department.
 We found your information & We think you are quallified for the vacancy of Finance Manager.

 To find more information concerning this work, visit this link:

 this position may be the great complement to your current work.

 Please see link for further information about our company.

 If you are interested, write me for further info.

 A few minutes later, she sent another e-mail asking me to confirm I received the information.

 Be aware, they don't stop there!
-The second red flag.